Your Passport to the National Parks

 Passports are easy to obtain.
 You don’t even need a birth certificate.
-Most NPS visitor centers sell the spiral-bound 6 x 3.5 inch passports and a special “Kids’ Passport to Your National Parks Companion” designed to enhance youngsters’ NPS and passport experiences sells for $13.95.
+Most NPS visitor centers sell the spiral-bound 6 x 3.5 inch passports and a special “Kids’ Passport to Your National Parks Companion” is designed to enhance youngsters’ NPS and passport experiences.
 (That is strictly a companion guide, not a kids’ version of the passport.)
 You may also purchase passports and companion guides via the Internet or mail order directly from Eastern National, an organization that supports the national parks.

 Besides famous preserves like Grand Canyon, Yosemite, and Great Smoky, NPS also oversees historic sites across the 50 states and US Territories.
 Therefore, history buffs treasure parks passports as much as nature-lovers.
 For example, Federal Hall at the foot of Wall Street where George Washington took the oath as our first president is one of a dozen passport cancellation sites in and around New York City.
 After snapping your photo alongside George’s statue, hop on a subway and head up to 28 East 20th Street for another cancellation at the Theodore Roosevelt Birthplace National Historic Site.
 No surprise that visitors to Washington, D.C. will find 17 passport venues.

 While the cancellation stamps are free, they can only be obtained in person at NPS sites.
 However, parks aficionados can augment their passports by purchasing sets of stickers (think oversized postage stamps), which may be obtained by mail or at NPS visitor centers.
 Each year NPS issues a new “national” sticker and one sticker for each of its nine geographic regions.
-Sets from past years remain available for $3.95 per annual sheet.
+Sets from past years are also available for purchase.
 The passport includes separate spaces for cancellations and stickers.

 Non-NPS sites are getting into the act.
 Chimney Rock, once a signpost for covered wagons in western Nebraska, falls under the auspices of the Nebraska State Historical Society.
 So many visitors sought passport cancellations that the Society set up a cancellation station.
 Likewise, some local Chambers of Commerce in historic areas offer their own stamps.
 Occasionally NPS locations feature additional imprints to go with the standard round date and location imprint.
 For example, visitors to Mount Rushmore will find a stamp of the four commemorated presidents besides the standard cancellation.